 It's important to understand the difference between actual cash value and replacement coverage.
 Don't give any written or recorded statements to your insurance representative until you're sure you understand your coverage.
 Keep in mind that you're not obligated to allow the insurance provider to record your phone conversation.
 When in doubt, talk to a lawyer.

 Also, don't automatically accept the appraisal or estimate of your losses provided to you by your insurance representative.
 They represent you, yes, but they also represent themselves, and they're trying to make money.

-If you can (and if you can’t, have a friend or relative do it), write down or take pictures of everything regarding the accident scene and the cars involved in the accident.
+If you can (and if you can't, have a friend or relative do it), write down or take pictures of everything regarding the accident scene and the cars involved in the accident.
 Take pictures or video of your injuries and the damage to your respective vehicles.
-These photos or video will be valuable to your case if you have trouble receiving a favorable response from the insurance company or if you want to hire a personal injury lawyer.
+These photos or video will be valuable to your case if you have trouble receiving a favorable response from the insurance company or if you want to hire a car accident lawyer.
 Cuts, scrapes and bruises heal quickly, so having photos of the injury is a smart decision.
-If you don’t have a regular digital camera, use your cell phone to snap a few pictures.
+If you don't have a regular digital camera, use your cell phone to snap a few pictures.

 A post-accident journal like this one can help keep all your thoughts in one place.